MetaDocencia/AccesoFinanciacion/hidden-curriculum.md

-# Knowhow: everything you wanted to know about applying for grants but didn't ask
+# Everything you wanted to know about applying for grants but didn't ask

 ## Project description
 **Description**: Collaboratively creating a curriculum and coaching program to ensure that "hidden curriculum" is less hidden, so that funders and potential grantees from different income levels can engage fairly.